Install Pystrano

 Next steps

-Read the VPS guide for a complete Django deployment flow, then review the configuration and secrets pages before using Pystrano with sensitive production systems.
+Read the Django or FastAPI VPS guide for a complete deployment flow, then review the configuration and secrets pages before using Pystrano with sensitive production systems.